Basic Food - Work Requirements

 EXAMPLE:

 Jolene is an ABAWD who was living in a waived area.
 She reported the move to a non-waived area September tenth.
 Her participation requirements begin October first.
-If she does not meet participation requirements in the month of October she will either use a non-qualifying month, or if she does not have non-qualifying months available her case will be terminated.
+If she doesn’t meet participation requirements in the month of October she will either use a non-qualifying month, or if she doesn’t have non-qualifying months available her case will be terminated.

 State Funded Food Assistance Program (FAP) Clients